GlobularOne/snr/docs/source/dev_guide/command_development/develop_your_own.rst

 Basics of Commands
 ------------------

-Each command is simply a function (prefixed by `cmd_`) inside the categories that are inside `snr/cli/commands`.
+Each command is simply a function (prefixed by `cmd_`) inside the categories that are in `snr/cli/commands`.
 The documentation of these commands is the function's docstring.
 The basic command would be:

 .. code-block:: python